-Activity Evidence that supports this approach Challenge number(s) addressed Train 1 further LSA to become an ELSA.
+Activity Evidence that supports this approach Challenge number(s) addressed Train 3 further LSA to become an ELSA.
 According to the EEF Teaching and Learning Toolkit, on average, SEMH interventions have an identifiable and valuable impact on attitudes to learning and social relationships in school.
 They also have an average overall impact of four months' additional progress on attainment.
 3 Purchase play therapy sessions with a trained counsellor for pupils that have According to the EEF Teaching and Learning Toolkit, on average, SEMH interventions have an identifiable and valuable impact on attitudes to learning 3 experienced significant emotional and psychological challenges. and social relationships in school.
 They also have an average overall impact of four months' additional progress on attainment.
 Embedding principles of good practice set out in the DfE's Improving School Attendance advice.
 This will involve training and release time for staff to develop and implement new procedures.
 We can't improve attainment for children if they aren't actually attending school.
 NfER briefing for school leaders identifies addressing attendance as a key step.
-5 We will ensure that disadvantaged pupils will consistently benefit from our wider curriculum opportunities to develop individual interests and talents. • Provide financial support for trips, workshops and experiences • Provide financial support for after school clubs that may require a fee • Prioritise places in free after school clubs for disadvantaged pupils Without this support a child would not be able to realise opportunities available to them and access wider life experiences.
-4 Ensure that disadvantaged pupils have access to adequate resources for good physical health in regard to both nutrition and hygiene. • Provide financial support to access wraparound care like breakfast club and after school club By minimising the anxiety attached to not have access to items for good hygiene, could negatively impact on the child's wellbeing and therefore development.
-Poor nutrition can impede both physical and cognitive growth.
-7 We will ensure that disadvantaged pupils will be well equipped for school.
+5 We will ensure that disadvantaged pupils will consistently benefit from our wider curriculum opportunities to develop individual interests and talents.
+Provide financial support for trips, workshops and experiences Provide financial support for after school clubs that may require a fee Prioritise places in free after school clubs for disadvantaged pupils Without this support a child would not be able to realise opportunities available to them and access wider life experiences.
+4 Ensure that disadvantaged pupils have access to adequate resources for good physical health in regard to both nutrition and hygiene.
+Provide financial support to access wraparound care like breakfast club and after school club 7 We will ensure that disadvantaged pupils will be well equipped for school.
 Provide financial support for uniforms.
 Provide financial support for school equipment.
 As uniform signifies a sense of belonging to the school, it should be worn with pride.
 When a child is not wearing the same standard of uniform as their peers, this can have a negative impact on their wellbeing.
-6 Enrol 30x year 3 pupils in the Tiger Troop Programme with the organisation Challenger Troop. l • • • • • • • • • • • • • • • • • • • 3

-Contingency fund for acute issues.
+6 Contingency fund for acute issues.
 Based on our experiences and those of similar schools to ours, we have identified a need to set a small amount of funding aside to respond quickly to needs that have not yet been identified.
-All ------------------------------------ -- -----
+All

-Total budgeted cost: £96,500
+Total budgeted cost: £123,015